Alice Vacek Aranda

 Her intellectual curiosity always pushed her toward higher goals and finally she decided to take the plunge and go to law school.
 She established a home with her now husband near the Otay Mesa border in San Diego and started school at California Western School of Law.
 Following her intellectual curiosity, she focused much of her studies on international trade and business.
 Along the way, Alice learned the importance of making lemonade out of lemons.
 When she graduated and passed the bar the real estate market was crashing and the financial markets froze.
 Since law firms were not hiring, Alice decided to hang out her own shingle, focusing on bankruptcy.

 Today, Alice enjoys having her own law firm, and her practice areas reflect her interests.
 Immigration runs deep in her family history, so this is the firm’s main practice area.
 She works with many asylees fleeing persecution.
 She helps reunite families separated by borders.
 She helps deserving people apply for citizenship.
 And she assists those who want to invest in America and create jobs for US workers.

 During the crash of the real estate market, she developed a strong interest in bankruptcy and helping people crushed by insurmountable debt gain a fresh start.
 Last but not least, Alice has a green thumb and she enjoys making this grow.
 This is reflected in her interest in business formation and business transactional law, assisting business owners grow their companies.

-Alice loves what she does and this is reflected by providing each and every prospective client with something of value that they can take with them.
+Alice is a bankruptcy and immigration attorney in Phoenix that loves what she does.
+This is reflected by providing each and every prospective client with something of value that they can take with them.
 It is reflected in her commitment to each client to find a creative solution to their problems.
 If you want a dedicated lawyer determined to achieve the best possible results for you, give the Law Offices of Alice Vacek Aranda PLLC a call.